simonsimme/virtual-pet-assistant01/README.md

 ## 📖 Overview
 The **Virtual Pet Assistant** is an interactive application that simulates a virtual pet experience.
 It combines gameplay elements with productivity features, such as scheduling tasks and reminders, making it both entertaining and functional.

+As you care for your pet, you can manage its hunger, mood, energy, cleanliness, and health.
+The application includes various activities like feeding, cleaning, exploring, and playing with your pet.
+It also features dynamic animations that reflect your pet's state and activities.

+This assistant can also help you manage your tasks and events by integrating with Google Calendar and Google Tasks.
+You can control the assistant using voice commands or a chat interface, making it easy to interact with your virtual pet.

+With local LLM integration, the assistant can provide intelligent responses and suggestions, without the need for an internet connection.

+Pick the name and appearance of your pet, and enjoy a personalized experience.

 ---

 ## ✨ Features